rage/programming-f20/data/grading-and-exams.md

 The grade is based on both completed exercises (50% of course points) as well as the exam (50% of course points).
 This means that the course points for the scale can be calculated by adding together the exercise points for each part from the point visualization (blue circle at the bottom right of this page) and the points from the exam.

-You may attend the exam once you have gotten at least 25% of each part's programming exercise points.

 ##### Minimum point treshold

-To pass each course you must receive at least half of the corresponding exam's points.
+To pass each course you must receive at least half of the corresponding exam's points and complete at least 25% of each part's programming exercises.

 <!--